captFuture/FunkySense/README.md

 Json Payload to send: DEMO (send to topic sensors/) {"sensor": 1,"value1": 123,"value2": 123,"value3": 123,"value4": 123,"value5": 123,"value6": 123,"value7": 123,"value8": 123,"value9": 123,"value10": 123}
 timestamp is added automatically in UTC

+How to test Windows Setup: check images in docs/installfiles

+Start Mosquitto (if not activated by task on startup) Start Node Red (if not activated by task on startup) Import docs/nodered/flows.json into NodeRed at http://localhost:1880 and deploy

+Start MQTT-Explorer and connect to mqtt broker on localhost (without certificate) -> send Payload to sensors/ (see payload above)
+You should see an output in nodeRed debug console

+Start DB Browser for SQlite and open database sqlite/democity_001.sqlite from repository After Node Red inserted the lines to the DB - you should see records (including insert timestamp in UTC)